 - Cue Miles, who at this point hasn't even entertained the notion of being a Super-Hero, leaping without hesitation onto the burning building and saving the lives of two people and a dog.
 He does this in broad daylight in front of hundreds of witnesses, wearing nothing even resembling a mask, let alone a costume.
 This moment establishes that for all of Miles' reluctance, the moment he sees someone in trouble he will drop everything in order to help them.

-- Even The Bugle Has Standards: High standards at that.
-Jameson will not run a story outing Miles's secret identity if there's really no other point, no impact or importance, to that story.
+- Even Evil Has Standards: High standards at that.
+While he's not evil, Jameson was antagonistic towards Peter for most of his run as Spider-Man, and refused to run a story outing Miles's secret identity if there's really no other point, no impact or importance, to that story.
 It'd accomplish nothing except to seriously screw over Miles.
+Interestingly enough, the reason why they went back to ranting about Spider-Man was because Jonah (and a lot of people in New York) felt that Miles taking the "Spider-Man" name (and his bumbling first appearance) showed nothing but disrespect for Peter's memory.

 - Evil Versus Evil: There is much more enmity between The Prowler and The Scorpion than between either and Miles Morales.